akisharbnsn/CohortB_Career_Analysis/README.md

 - Summary:

 ### Employee Satisfaction
-- What departments or managers have the highest levels of employee satisfaction?
+- Which departments or managers have the highest employee satisfaction, and is this low satisfaction scores linked to employees' reasons for leaving?
-- Is employee satisfaction associated with turnover?

 - Summary:
 ---